lsst-sqre/safir/docs/user-guide/uws/define-models.rst

 Single-valued parameters can use the syntax shown in `the vo-models documentation <https://vo-models.readthedocs.io/latest/pages/protocols/uws.html#parameters>`__ to define the parameter ID if it differs from the attribute name.
 Optional multi-valued parameters, such as the above, have to use attribute names that match the XML parameter ID and the ``Field([])`` syntax to define the default to be an empty list, or you will get typing errors.

+.. _uws-model-parameters:

 Input parameter model
 =====================

 Every UWS application must define a Pydantic model for its input parameters.
 This model must inherit from `ParametersModel`.

-In addition to defining the parameter model, it must provide three methods: a class method named ``from_job_parameters`` that takes as input the list of `UWSJobParameter` objects and returns an instance of the model, an instance method named ``to_worker_parameters`` that converts the model to the one that will be passed to the backend worker (see :ref:`uws-worker-model`), and an instance method named ``to_xml_model`` that converts the model to the XML model (see :ref:`uws-xml-model`).
+In addition to defining the parameter model, it must provide two methods: an instance method named ``to_worker_parameters`` that converts the model to the one that will be passed to the backend worker (see :ref:`uws-worker-model`), and an instance method named ``to_xml_model`` that converts the model to the XML model (see :ref:`uws-xml-model`).

 Often, the worker parameter model will look very similar to the input parameter model.
 They are still kept separate, since the input parameter model defines the API and the worker model defines the interface to the backend.